WooCommerce composite products: how to build your own product [+video]

 All three scenarios feature links to fully functioning demo products so you can see exactly how the finished product works.

-We’ll also look at other aspects of composite products – like how to track stock of your components and some different ways to display fields in the product page and in the cart.
+We’ll also look at other aspects of composite products – like how to track stock of your components and some different ways to display fields on the product page and in the cart.

-There’s also a list of WooCommerce composite products demo products.
+There’s also a list of WooCommerce composite products and demo products.

-Essentially, WooCommerce composite products are a way of assembling a customised product out of several other products.
+Essentially, WooCommerce composite products are a way of assembling a customized product out of several other products.
 For example, think of a gift hamper where the customer chooses which products are included.
 Or a computer where the user configures all the components – from motherboard to keyboard.
-This is the best way to create a WooCommerce build your own product.
+This is the best way to create a WooCommerce build-your-own-product.

 How to create WooCommerce composite products